Braves vs. Marlins Player Props Betting Odds

-Bookmakers have set player props for Luis Arraez and others when the Miami Marlins host the Atlanta Braves at LoanDepot park on Tuesday at 6:40 PM ET.
+Sportsbooks have set player props for Ronald Acuna Jr., Luis Arraez and others when the Atlanta Braves visit the Miami Marlins at LoanDepot park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!